michaeltomko/tumble_4_ya/README.md

 ## Usage

 Simply call `tumble` on any Array and pass your weighted sorting criteria, as an array of bits, into the block.
+Failing to include a block will cause Tumble4Ya to simply act as an alias for the default `shuffle` method.

 ```ruby
 alcohol = ["beer","champagne"]